By Rebecca Westaway

 When recruiting international staff, getting immigration requirements right is a critical and hugely complex process.
 Immigration law is complicated and constantly evolving, making it a challenging area to navigate, particularly in the post-Brexit landscape.

-We are delighted to welcome back Alex Russell from Mills & Reeve LLP to explore the latest immigration developments since the implementation of the new post-Brexit immigration system, including:
+We were delighted to welcome back Alex Russell from Mills & Reeve LLP to explore the latest immigration developments (since the implementation of the new post-Brexit immigration system).

 Alex covered managing right to work documents checks following Brexit, including in respect of EU staff and also how organisations can make effective use of the new Frontier Worker Permit and Temporary Worker routes.
 With regards to Skilled Worker visa sponsor guidance, Alex covered key changes together with compliance obligations, including the recruitment documents that sponsors are required to retain

 FInally Alex brought everyone up to date on the changes on the horizon and the actions employers need to be taking.

 The session was especially relevant for Human Resources professionals and other individuals responsible for managing immigration risk.

 Watch the event recording.